aiman-al-masoud/psittacus/README.md

 ## What are some of its main features?
 * Simple interface for lang-teachers to prepare lessons.
-* Possibility to easily edit existing lessons.
+* Possibility to edit and extend existing lessons.
 * Lessons are stored in an easily shareable format.
 * Lessons can be taken fully offline, once downloaded/sideloaded.
 * Support for audio playback of sentences.